-Renewable content in
+Renewable content in product offerings

-our product at Asian Paints.
+Renewability is at the centre of our product at Asian Paints.
 We accomplish this by integrating ecofriendly and renewable raw materials into our formulations.
 Our product line-up proudly features items that incorporate renewable content, including plant-based resins and raw materials derived from biomass.